Cannabis, Hemp & Marijuana

 Hemp is one variety of the cannabis plant.
 Unlike marijuana, another variety of the cannabis plant, hemp does not contain any psychoactive properties, meaning it won’t get your dog high.
 While both hemp and marijuana are technically considered “Cannabis Sativa,” the major difference between the two is that hemp is only considered hemp if it contains no more than 0.3 percent of THC by most state and federal laws.
 Marijuana plants, on the other hand, average 15% THC and can reach upwards of 30% for some prized strains.
 What that really means is that it is virtually impossible to consume enough hemp to get you, or your pet, high.

 While both come from the cannabis plant, the reason they are different and have varying levels of THC is that each type of cannabis plant contains a unique footprint of compounds called cannabinoids.
 Scientists have identified over 80 different cannabinoids in cannabis, but THC is by far the most well-known--which is why many think that any cannabis plant is going to impart a psychoactive effect.
 But whether canine or human, the majority of those cannabinoids actually have great health benefits which have nothing to do with getting high.
-In fact, one of those cannabinoids, CBD (which is featured in all of our Therabis products), has been known to counter the intoxicating effects of THC.
+In fact, one of those cannabinoids (CBD) has been known to counter the intoxicating effects of THC.

-So, now that you know hemp (aka Cannabis Sativa without the THC) will NOT cause any psychoactive or mind-altering effects in dogs, the big question is “what’s the benefit?”
+So, now that you know hemp (Cannabis Sativa without the THC) will NOT cause any psychoactive or mind-altering effects in dogs, the big question is “what’s the benefit?”

 Benefits of a synergistic hemp formula